 Who would have thought that 2020 will start with a pandemic outbreak?
-No one (except those who have created it).
+Absolutely, no one.
 We are living in extraordinary times, where anxiety and panic spreads faster than the virus.
 Everyone worries about their parents, grandparents, kids, jobs and their finances.

 But how can you lend a hand for those who are vulnerable, the elderly who live alone and cannot go out to do their groceries?
 How can you help refugee families that have no income and cannot afford shelter and food?
 How can you help your local businesses to survive the economic crisis during and after the pandemic?
 I hope you wondered the same thing, therefore I am sharing this post and few things we can all do to support people in need and our local communities during these uncertain times.

 1. BE THE NEIGHBOR YOU’D WANT TO HAVE